Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_3_access.rst

 ..
 Note::

     1. To convert between Python and C++ APIs, notice that in C++ you need to use operator() instead of operator[] if you are using slice strings to access elements.
-    2. The return will always be a Tensor object, even it is only one elements in the Tensor.
+    2. The return value will always be a Tensor object, even it only contains one element.

-In the case where you have only one element in a Tensor, you can use **item()** to get the element in the standard Python type/C++ type.
+In the case where you have only one element in a Tensor, you can use **item()** to get the element as a standard Python/C++ type.

 * In Python: